 To ensure your otherwise healthy pet is receiving the maximum benefit of Gabapentin, always:

 - Double-check you are using the veterinary version.
-The human version of Gabapentin contains Xylitol, which is toxic to pets.
+The human version of Gabapentin in liquid form contains Xylitol, which is toxic to pets.
 If you get your pet’s prescriptions from a human pharmacy, always triple-check to ensure it’s not the human version.
+Xylitol is found in the liquid form only.

 - Ask for the pill version, not capsules or liquid.
 Pills can be cut in half.
 They are easier to give in the mouth and disguise in treats.
 Pills also make it easier to cut back and withdraw your Tripawd from the drug.